-Think back to the excitement of finding a product (or service) you have been trying to find (for hours, days, weeks, even months).
-The enthusiasm you experience is in the middle of a much larger process:
+Think about how exciting it was to find a product (or service) you had been trying to find for hours, days, or even weeks.
+That excitement is part of a much larger process:

 - Needs awareness